 We started working on our SARE Grant project, in March of 2018.
 Steve and Jeannie Saum took responsibility for procuring the needed hardware and lumber for building the first 10 LA-AZY (Langstroth Adapted to AZ style) Hives, as well as ordering the new Langstroth parts needed for the hives we would build for our handicapped new beekeeper.
 We began building the LA-AZY Hives in April 2018.

-We had hoped to get the modified hives finished, into their shelters and the bees moved over during this past spring-summer-fall bee season, but our schedule and the weather prevented us from reaching this goal.
+We had hoped to get the modified hives finished, into their shelters and the bees moved during this past spring-summer-fall bee season, but our schedule and the weather prevented us from reaching this goal.
 The building of the hives and the shelter took much longer than we expected.
 The amount of rainy days we had in late 2018 greatly impacted our work.

 Also, as we filled the LA-AZY Hives with frames, we realized we had to do some modifications.
-The frames fit too snuggly and there were places where correct bee space was lacking.
+The frames fit too snugly and there were places where correct bee space was lacking.
 We brainstormed some fixes and came up with a plan and the items we needed to modify.
 This involved taking them apart and adding more spacing with lath in between the boxes.

-During the fall and winter, October 2018 – February 2019, when weather has permitted, and working around our business schedule, we have almost completed the Saum bee shelter.
-The Dotsons have decide to use an existing building on their property to house the new hives.
+During the fall and winter, October 2018 - February 2019, when weather has permitted, and working around our business schedule, we have almost completed the Saum bee shelter.
+The Dotsons have decided to use an existing building on their property to house the new hives.
 The Kelletts will either put theirs in a hoop house on their new property or in a small roofed shelter that is yet to be built.

-During the months of Feb. – April we will move the honey extractor into the shelter, tow the trailer into place on our property, and add steps into the shelter.
+During the months of February - April 2020 we will move the honey extractor into the shelter, tow the trailer into place on our property, and add steps into the shelter.
 We will also modify the other 6 hives for the Dotsons and Kellers.
 The Dotson hives will be placed in a small garage for shelter this spring, with a tube entrance through the wall.
-The Kellers’ hives may be placed in a hoop house or we will build a small roof/shelter for them outside.
+The Keller's hives may be placed in a hoop house or we will build a small roof/shelter for them outside.